Booking Inquiry

 Communications:

-• On Main Islands: Cellular services are GSM 900 system via locally purchased SIM cards (FSM Telecoms currently has no International roaming agreements).
+· On Main Islands: Cellular services are GSM 900 system via locally purchased SIM cards (FSM Telecoms currently lack International roaming agreements).
 Regular telephone services provided by FSM Telecommunications Corporation cover most local and international needs.

-• Aboard SS Thorfinn: Mobile Cellular services via FSM Tel when in range.
-Email and Internet browsing is provided from ship’s Comsat served Wi-Fi via controlled bandwidths.
-Economic international phone calls via bridge satcom phone are optional.
+· Aboard SS Thorfinn: Mobile Cellular services via FSM Tel and Internet browsing is provided from ship’s upper deck hotspot.

 Electric Current: